 Our beautiful outdoor space sets Annie Dennis apart from many kindergartens, and contains a beautiful Moreton Bay Fig, the oldest tree in Northcote.
 The outdoor area also features a chicken run of two much loved hens.
-Children take turns to collect the eggs which are taken home or used in cooking activities.
-Our resident rascally rabbit Billy Boy can often be found hopping around the garden, digging in the mud patch or nibbling on the shrubbery.
+Our resident rascally rabbit Poppy can often be found hopping around the garden, digging in the mud patch or nibbling on the shrubbery.
 The children are actively involved in the daily care of our kindergarten pets, which helps them to build a love of nature and interconnectedness with the environment.

 Educators observe children regularly and keep written records to build a picture of each child’s individual needs and interests and how best to develop their potential.
 Together with the information shared by the child’s family, we use this knowledge to plan a high quality educational program suited to each child and the group.
 While similar interests often crop up, the curriculum evolves, and no year is ever the same.
 We might focus on a set of objectives for longer than two weeks because we need more time to achieve it when there is a strong interest displayed by the children in a particular experience.
 Children are encouraged to actively contribute, to set up their own play experiences and come up with their own ideas for the curriculum through group discussion.
 After all, it’s their program.

-Families taking up the option of extended hours will be charged $95 per day.
+Families taking up the option of extended hours care can book for this upon commencement of kindergarten.

-During term breaks enrolment in extended care will continue, families will be charged $113 per day as per long day care fee.
-CCB & CCR applies for all extended care & term break care.
+Term Break Care – During term breaks enrolment in extended hours care continues.
+The Child Care Subsidy applies for all extended hours care & term break care.